doubleedesign/100-days-of-code/r1-log.md

 * Worked out how to send a whole object to a fragment for more efficient loading of data in the fragment
 * Added all the required content to the objects, and worked on more efficient ways to construct the news outlet objects and pass data around
 * Added a utility method for loading the news outlet's logo into any given ImageView, so the same four lines of code used each time could be replaced by one method that takes a single parameter - the ImageView to load into.
 The method is able to get everything else from within the object class.

+### Day 19
+* Learnt how to make an API request using Volley
+* Loaded latest article for Australia from NewsAPI.org in the main activity of my news portal app (but link not working yet)
+* Made a bunch of design improvements, including finding out how to import Google fonts